- Course Number:

 - Special Fee:

-Continues work of ITP 241.
-Analyses and discusses more advanced concepts in cultural, gender, and sociological studies in the Deaf community, including current topics in dual- and multiple-minority perspectives, discussion of the Deaf-Blind experience, advocacy and political action relating to modern Deaf issues.
+Course DescriptionAnalyzes advanced concepts in cultural, gender, and sociological studies in the Deaf community, including current topics in dual- and multiple-minority perspectives, discussion of the Deaf-Blind experience, and advocacy and political action relating to modern Deaf issues.
 Course is taught in ASL with no interpretation.
-Prerequisite: Admission into Sign Language Interpretation program and department permission required.
+Prerequisites: ITP 241 and admission into Sign Language Interpretation program and department permission required.

 Intended Outcomes for the course

-Apply cultural understandings learned in class effectively in authentic interactions with native signers.
+- Apply cultural understandings learned in class effectively to authentic interactions with native signers.

 Course Activities and Design

-This course will include live and videotaped presentations, lectures, small group discussions, student presentations, and guest speakers.
+This course will include live and recorded presentations, lectures, small group discussions, student presentations, and guest speakers.

 Outcome Assessment Strategies